 Hi I’m Lisa, when I was a kid I wanted to be many things when I grew up: a world famous ice skater, an owner of a horse ranch, a nutritionist, an astronaut and a writer.
 (I also wanted to be She-Ra Princess of power, Wonder Woman, Xena and Buffy).

-Since then, my love of books (both fiction and non fiction) has continued to grow.
-Some of my favourite authors and series now are George R.R.
+As a reader, some of my favourite authors and series are George R.R.
 Martin’s Game of Thrones, J.K.
 Rowling’s Harry Potter, J.R.
 Ward’s The Black Dagger Brotherhood Series, Laurel K Hamilton’s The Anita Blake Vampire Hunter Novels (up to book 10) and Sarah J Maas Throne of Glass series and although it’s not fantasy I’m gradually working my way through the Liane Moriarty collection (Big Little Lies is one of my favourite books).
 When it comes to movies I love The Lord of The Rings, The Harry Potter movies, Chocolat, Enchanted, The Princess Bride and so many more!
 When it comes to TV series I love Arrow, True Blood (up to season 5), Game of Thrones, Haven and many more!
 (I might turn this into a separate post soon as the list is really quite long:-)

 I’m pretty eclectic though and love a good suspense thriller, murder mystery, treasure hunt and mythology based action story.
 I’ve loved Chic Lit, single title and series romances and love stories; you name it and I’ve probably read it.
 (I regularly quote Sex and the city the TV series and love the Bridget Jones movies too).

-I love stories.
+I love books… I love stories.
 I love to be swept up in a good story.
-I love long books, I love series.
+I love long books and I love series.
 I love print books, I love the smell of new books, I love the feel of old books.
 Leather bound, hard cover, paperback.
 I love them all.
-I now love ebooks too, having just recently bought my first kindle.
+I now love ebooks too, having bought my first kindle in 2016, I’m now officially a “fan” (and find myself wishing I could increase the screen resolution on print books and wondering why pressing the edge of the page doesn’t turn it).
 With 9 over-flowing book cases in our house (and more boxes of books that won’t fit in the book cases) it’s safe to say I’m a book addict.